20centcroak/github-cheatsheet/cheatsheet.md

 then, as done when creating a branch poitning on a specific, we can recreate a branch:

+    git checkout -b featureFromFirstCommitRetrieved a0e0982
+>Switched to a new branch 'featureFromFirstCommitRetrieved'

+    git log --oneline
+>a0e0982 (HEAD -> featureFromFirstCommitRetrieved) add new content dce055a add feature in fileA from first commit
+213cf6c my first commit message

 ### List branches
 list local branches only: